-First built in 1918 as a private residence for Eliot Spalding, Treasurer of the Endicott Johnson Shoe Factory, in 1925 the estate was purchased by the Kalurah Shriners who built the original 9-hole golf course and turned the mansion into a Masonic clubhouse.
+Traditions was first built in 1918 as a private residence for Eliot Spalding, Treasurer of the Endicott Johnson Shoe Factory.
+The Kalurah Shriners purchased the estate in 1925.
+They built the original 9-hole golf course and turned the mansion into a Masonic clubhouse.

-Subsequently, IBM acquired the building and 430 surrounding acres, and transformed the whole kit and caboodle into what was then referred to as the “IBM Homestead” – a corporate retreat, with 40 guest rooms, for employees and customers.
+Subsequently, IBM acquired the building and 430 surrounding acres.
+The company transformed the campus into what was then referred to as the “IBM Homestead.”
+It served as corporate retreat, with 40 guest rooms, for employees and customers.

-In fact, IBM CEO, Tom Watson Sr. would hang his hat by the front door and walk straight to the customers to ask their opinions and advice regarding IBM products.
+In fact, IBM CEO, Tom Watson Sr. hung his hat by the front door and then strode right over to customers.
+He’d ask their opinions and advice about new IBM products.

 Hawthorne Hotel (1925)–Salem MA

-Money was raised by Public Stock Offering in 1925 to build lodging in Salem upscale enough for clients of the Hy-Grade Electric Co. (which became Sylvania).
-The resulting Hawthorne Hotel is now a member of Historic Hotels of America.
+Back in 1925, Salem MA required a hotel swanky enough for clients of the Hy-Grade Electric Co. (which became Sylvania).
+The resulting Hawthorne Hotel, built by money raised raised by Public Stock Offering, is now a member of Historic Hotels of America.

 You’ll find brass chandeliers, flat screen TV’s and luxury bedding in antique-filled rooms.
 In the morning, soft classical music plays while you sip coffee on overstuffed lobby chairs.